Freedom-Windows-Team/Lindows_11.1/README.md

 ## 10. Third party theme files can be loaded!

-Broken the limit to third-party themes, with paved the way for the 11th modification!
+Broken the limit to third-party themes, which have paved the way for the 11th modification!

 ## 11. Premium system interface beautification!